MasoniteFramework/docs/masonite-orm/white-page.md

 SELECT * FROM `users` where `age` = '?'
 ```

 Qmark queries will then be passed off to the connection class with a tuple of bindings like `(18,)`.
-This helps protect against SQL injection.
+This helps protect against SQL injection attacks. **All queries passed to the connection class should be the qmark query.
+Compiling SQL is really for debugging purposes while developing.
+Passing straight SQL into the connection class could leave queries open to SQL injection.**

 **Any values should be able to be qmarked**.
 This is done inside the grammar class by replacing the value with a `'?'` and then adding the value to the bindings.
+The grammar class knows it should be qmarked by passing the qmark boolean variable throughout the grammar class.

 The grammar class is also really an abstraction as well.
 All the heavy lifting is done inside the `BaseGrammar` class.
 Child classes \(like `MySQLGrammar` and `PostgresGrammar`, etc\) really just contain the formatting of the sql strings.

-Almost all SQL is bascially the same but with slightly different formats.
+Almost all SQL is bascially the same but with slightly different formats or placements for where some syntax goes.
+This is why this structure is so powerful and easy to expand or fix later on.

 For example, MySQL has this format for select statements with a limit: